akash-d/slate/source/API_doc.html.md

 ## GETTING CONTENT STATUS

-The status attribute associated with all the content that is used by the PCD application, enables you to activate and deactivate content without having to add and delete content from the PCD application.
+The status attribute is associated with all the content that is used by PCD application.
+This attribute enables you to activate and deactivate content without having to add and delete content from the PCD application.
 You can both obtain the content status and activate the content by ID.

 This call enables you to determine the active state of content using the ID.